atwayne/easy-mock/README.md

 4.  (optional) modify `proxy` to the hostname of the proxy server, which will handle unrouted requests
 5.  update `routers` for mocks
 6.  `npm start`

+## Development plan

+-  creat a webpage so user can configure in browser
+-  reload routers without restarting the api server